If the divorce is uncontested, what are the steps I need to follow to begin the divorce?

 Step 1: Grounds

-You must first have grounds (a legally acceptable reason) to ask for a divorce.
-For more information, please review the section: What are the grounds for divorce?
+You must first have a legally acceptable reason (grounds) to ask for a divorce.
+For more information, please see What are the grounds for divorce?

 Step 2: Fill out and file the proper forms and pay the fee

 For an uncontested divorce, you will need the Uniform Uncontested Divorce Packet.
 There are links to these forms on our Download Court Forms page.
 There are also more instructions on the NY State Courts website.
 Many of the forms can be very complicated, however, and we suggest having the help of an attorney.
-If you are filling out forms on your own, you can ask the court to keep your address confidential, if you have been abused by your spouse.
-Be sure to ask the clerk for help with this and do not put your address on any of these forms.
+If you are filling out forms on your own, you can ask the court to keep your address confidential if your spouse has abused you.
+Be sure to ask the clerk for help with this, and do not put your address on any of these forms.
 If you expect or know that the divorce is going to be contested, an attorney is especially important to make sure that your legal rights are protected.

 You will also have to pay certain fees to file for the divorce.
-If you cannot afford it, you can ask the clerk for an application to proceed as a poor person.
-If you qualify, you may not have to pay the fees.
+If you cannot afford it, you can ask the clerk for an Application for Fee Waiver.
+This is also called “poor person’s relief,” and, if you qualify, you may not have to pay the fees.

 Step 3: Service of Process

-Your spouse must be personally served with a copy of the all necessary papers - be sure to clarify with the clerk what exactly needs to be served upon your spouse.
+Your spouse must be personally served with a copy of all the necessary papers.
+Be sure to clarify with the clerk what exactly needs to be served upon your spouse.
+There are also specific requirements for who can serve the papers.
 This means that a person other than you, who is a New York resident, age 18 or older, must personally give your spouse the papers.
 The server may be a friend, family member, or professional process server.
-Summons may be served Mondays through Saturdays, but there is no service of process on Sundays.
+Summonses may be served Mondays through Saturdays, but there is no service of process on Sundays.

-If your spouse lives in another state, you will need to follow the rules of that state.
+If your spouse lives in another state, you will need to follow the rules of that state for service to be valid.
 Call the local sheriff to find out how to have the papers served in that state.

-Step 4: In an uncontested divorce, possibly receive the Affidavit of Defendant (Form UD-7)
+Step 4: In an uncontested divorce, you may receive the Affirmation of Defendant (Form UD-7)

-• If your spouse will not complete and return the Affidavit of Defendant, then whoever served him/her with the papers must prepare an Affidavit of Service (Form UD-3), proving that your spouse received copies of the divorce paperwork.
-If you were married in a religious ceremony, then you must also fill out a copy of the Sworn Statement of Removal of Barriers to Remarriage (Form UD-4) and someone other than you, over the age of 18, must send a copy of it to your spouse either by personal service along with the Summons With Notice or the Summons and Verified Complaint, or by mail.
+- If your spouse will not complete and return the Affirmation of Defendant, then whoever served them with the papers must prepare an Affirmation of Service (Form UD-3), proving that your spouse received copies of the divorce paperwork.
+If you were married in a religious ceremony, you must also fill out a copy of the Sworn Statement of Removal of Barriers to Remarriage (Form UD-4) and someone other than you, over the age of 18, must send a copy of it to your spouse either by personal service along with the Summons With Notice or the Summons and Verified Complaint, or by mail.
 Check with the clerk to see what other forms, if any, also need to be mailed to your spouse.

-• If your spouse files a Notice of Appearance disagreeing with anything in the papers, then this is no longer an uncontested divorce.
+- If your spouse files a Notice of Appearance disagreeing with anything in the papers, then this is no longer an uncontested divorce, and instead it will be considered contested.
 You may want to consult an attorney immediately if this happens.

 Step 5: Place your divorce case on the court calendar, possibly appear in court multiple times, and get the judgment for divorce